RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ### Symmetric Scorefunctions

-To properly score symmetric poses, they must be scored with a symmetric score function.
-To declare a scorefunction symmetric, simply add the tag:
+Previously, to properly score symmetric poses, they needed to be scored with a symmetric score function, as shown below.
+As of November 2018, scorefunctions became "symmetry agnostic," meaning that the same scorefunction can be used with symmetric or asymmetric poses.
+The ```symmetric=1``` tag no longer has any effect.

+Previously, to declare a scorefunction symmetric, simply add the tag:

 ```
 symmetric="1"